 Stories of inspiration

-Opening Doors to Opportunity: MCCFI and PSFI Scholars Earn TESDA Customer Service Certification
+Opening Doors to Opportunity: MGCCFI and PSFI Scholars Earn TESDA Customer Service Certification

 A certification is more than a credential.
 For many young people, it is a gateway to confidence, opportunity, and a brighter future.

-Through the Technical Vocational Scholarship Program of the Manila Golf and Country Club Foundation, Inc. (MCCFI), implemented in partnership with Pilipinas Shell Foundation, Inc. (PSFI), twenty-six scholars have successfully earned their TESDA Customer Services NC II certification, marking an important milestone in their journey toward meaningful employment and career growth.
+Through the Technical Vocational Scholarship Program of the Manila Golf and Country Club Foundation, Inc. (MGCCFI), implemented in partnership with Pilipinas Shell Foundation, Inc. (PSFI), twenty-six scholars have successfully earned their TESDA Customer Services NC II certification, marking an important milestone in their journey toward meaningful employment and career growth.

 The scholars completed the Basic Entrepreneurship with Customer Service NC II Program, which was delivered fully online from November 2025 to March 2026.
 While the Basic Entrepreneurship component focused on developing entrepreneurial knowledge and skills, the Customer Service NC II track equipped participants with competencies aligned with national industry standards and the evolving needs of the retail and service sectors.

-Recognizing the challenges of online learning, MCCFI provided scholars with tablets and monthly internet allowances to ensure uninterrupted access to training.
+Recognizing the challenges of online learning, MGCCFI provided scholars with tablets and monthly internet allowances to ensure uninterrupted access to training.
 The program was implemented in partnership with PSAA International Academy in Pandacan, Manila, reinforcing MCCFI’s commitment to making quality skills development more accessible and inclusive.

 Following the completion of the training program, scholars underwent the TESDA Customer Services NC II assessment on May 20, 21, and 27, 2026.
 The assessment measured their proficiency in delivering customer service according to TESDA’s competency standards.